hirememorey/election_game/README.md

 ## Recent Issues & Next Steps
 - **Secret Commitment System:** **COMPLETED** - Players now make secret commitments to support/oppose legislation, revealed dramatically at term end
 - **Automated Frontend Testing:** **COMPLETED** - Playwright tests ensure game never gets stuck and all features work correctly
+- **PC Deduction Fix:** **COMPLETED** - Fixed critical issue where PC was not deducted immediately when committing to support or oppose legislation, allowing overcommitment.
+PC is now deducted immediately upon commitment, preventing players from committing more PC than they have available.
 - **Legislation Voting Fix:** Fixed critical backend bug where players couldn't vote on their own legislation, causing the game to get stuck.
 Backend now properly resets player index after voting completes.
 - **Frontend Voting UI:** Added "Pass Turn" button when players have no valid voting options during legislation sessions.
 - **Sponsor Support Enhancement:** **NEW** - Players who sponsor legislation can now commit additional PC to their own legislation throughout the rounds, providing more strategic control and agency.